OWASP/AppSec-Israel-2017/Activities.md

 ---
 ---
 # Other Activities
-This year we will be hosting a Capture the Flag (CtF) competition and application security workshops sponsored by GE Digital.
+This year we will be hosting several activities, in addition to the regular lecture tracks: a Capture the Flag (CtF) competition,  application security workshops (both sponsored by GE Digital), and a resume review workshop.

+## Resume Review / CV Critique

+We have seen many talented young professionals in the AppSec field (and some not so young) miss out on great opportunities in which they would excel, and bring amazing value to their employers.
+Often, this is happens because of a lackluster resume or CV, which does not properly showcase their talent and abilities.
+For the first time, we will help you improve your resume, and offer tips to better show off what you can do - and get you in the door at the right employer.

+Remember to bring your resume or CV with you!
+(Preferably paper printout, as that is easier to review).

 ## Capture the Flag